 Entries received that do not meet the criteria of 1 and 2 above will be automatically moved to the event Waitlist and an entry on the Waitlist will be moved up to the entry.

-Classic Marathon 2018 - Entries by vehicle age
+Classic Marathon 2018 - Entries in age order

 wdt_ID Driver Navigator Vehicle CC Year 1